c6o/docs/content/guides/firstapp.md

 ### Application Spec

 The application spec is inserted in a c6o cluster by the c6o Store to trigger application installation.
-To get started, it's best to create an application spec manually before publishing it to Hub for development and testing.
+To get started, it's best to create an application spec manually for development and testing before publishing it to Hub.

 An example Node-RED manifest that supports installation, removal and launch from the c6o Marina desktop is as follows: